 Communicate your goal.
 Make it clear what you want to achieve and what’s in it for the user as a result.
 You want to provide the best service possible but need input to do that.
 The moment of measurement, the timing of the day, and the duration of the survey are critical.
 Send the emails when users have time to respond, and remember that incentives help.

 Continuous measurement provides more regular detail about a specific service.
 In these cases, the user has just received a particular service – the move of a workstation, for example.
-Immediately afterward, ask the user how the experience was.
+Immediately afterward, ask them how the user experience was.
 This type of measurement can be service-specific or even operator specific.
 The interaction made at the point of a particular service experienced to gather near real-time results throughout the year to receive immediate feedback; accomplished by sending a short digital survey to the user immediately after the contact.
 These surveys are quick and simple to encourage the user to complete them.
 In this situation, the customer has just experienced the service, so they can easily remember what they did or didn’t like.
 Because of this, you can be specific with your survey, leading to some concrete feedback.

 An excellent measurement for continuous measurement is the customer effort score.
 This measures the effort required by the customer to find a solution to their incident or issue.
 The customer effort score asks the question: How much effort did you experience accessing this service?
-You want the experience to be as effortless and pain-free as possible.
+You want the user experience to be as effortless and pain-free as possible.

 Continuous measurement provides the most up-to-date overview of your performance and helps identify whether or not you’re on track to meet your department’s goals.
 This can turn into a satisfaction key performance indicator (KPI).
 Satisfaction KPIs are often used by organizations that are in control of their services – where services are defined in a service catalog, and they can measure the customer effort score in relation to each service and implement the necessary improvements.